Learnspree/WWDC_Notes/What's new in Swift_106.md

     case InvalidConnectionPermission
   }
   ```
+  * See 42:27 in [WWDC Video](https://developer.apple.com/videos/play/wwdc2015-106/) for example of enum error type
   * `throws` keyword added to method declaration to indicate it throws errors out the caller rather than handling them itself
   * `throw` keyword used to throw a specific error from your code.
 For example:
   `throw ConnectionError.SlowConnection(speedInMB: 0.5)`